-Through the Board of Faith and Life (BFL), we help ensure we are growing spiritually healthy churches grounded in the Bible and equipped to reach their communities for Christ.
+Through the National Faith and Life Team (NFLT), we help ensure we are growing spiritually healthy churches grounded in the Bible and equipped to reach their communities for Christ.
 We do this by providing spiritual guidance and direction in matters of faith, theology, ethics, and Christian living and upholding biblical and ethical integrity through our Confession of Faith as well as resources and events.

 We provide spiritual guidance to the Canadian Conference, local MB churches, and church leaders, staff, and members in all matters related to faith, ethics, doctrine, theology, and living the Christian life.

-On an ongoing basis, the BFL, which is responsible for observing the Canadian Conference’s executive board, performs an “environmental scan” of the conference, identifying and then addressing areas of concern and significant issues which local MB churches are dealing with.
-The BFL also is responsible for clarifying structural relationships within the conference.
+On an ongoing basis, the NFLT, which is responsible for observing the Canadian Conference’s executive board, performs an “environmental scan” of the conference, identifying and then addressing areas of concern and significant issues which local MB churches are dealing with.
+The NFLT also is responsible for clarifying structural relationships within the conference.

 The MB Confession of Faith, based on the Bible and used for conference-wide leadership, guidance, direction, instruction, church polity, and discipline, is very important to the Canadian Conference and comprises an integral component of who we are as well as what we believe.

-The Board of Faith and Life introduces a new national Faith and Life resource, The Nature and Function of the Confession, read the full document here, or click the image on the left to download a PDF of the document.
+The National Faith and Life Team introduces a new national Faith and Life resource, The Nature and Function of the Confession, read the full document here, or click the image on the left to download a PDF of the document.

 The Centre for MB Studies ministry tells the past and present discipleship stories of the MB community.
 It also serves the Canadian Conference by preserving and maintaining historical records and collections, assisting students, congregations, and others in research, writing, and commemorations, sponsoring historical events, and publishing the Mennonite Historian.